sfzinstruments/jlearman.jRhodes3d/README.md

 The width for either of these effects is controlled via the MOD wheel.
-MOD wheel at zero is mono; at 50% gives 100% stereo, and pushed higher provides "extra stereo".
+MOD wheel at zero is mono; at 50% gives 100% stereo, and pushed higher you get "extra stereo."

+ISSUES:
+IF you have an issue, please open an issue on this github: github.com/sfzinstruments/jlearman.jRhodes3d .

+If you would like a combined SFZ that has mono, stereo and stereo vibrato as programs, open an issue.

+provides "extra stereo".
 When you load the soundfont, you get 100% stereo by default, and if you move the MOD wheel, it adjusts accordingly.